avartak/DIMPLE/README.md

 ## Representation

-A unique feature of DIMPLE__representation__.
+A unique feature of DIMPLE is a _representation_.
 A representation _stands for_ a type or a compile-time constant expression.
 For example,

 ```
 C :: 2 + 3;